 WiFi and Bluetooth LE are supported by the AMPAK AP6212 module.
 The AP6212 module also used by the Orange Pi Win, the Orange Pi Prime and the Orange Pi Zero Plus 2.
 Versions based on the AP6181 or AP6335 modules should be proposed later.
 An IPEX connector will allow you to install an external antenna to improve reception, increase range or install in a metal box.
 There is no clarification if the antenna is shared with Bluetooth.

-The card is powered by a micro USB OTG 5V connector.
+The board is powered by a micro USB OTG 5V connector.
 As it is a perfect clone, the power connector is placed exactly in the same place as on the RPI Zero.
-The BPI-Zero has a POWER button, a RESET button, an LED indicating that the card is powered on and a second LED indicating access to the SD card.
+The BPI-Zero has a POWER button, a RESET button, an LED indicating that the board is powered on and a second LED indicating access to the SD board.

 The audio/video output is in mini HDMI format.
 You will need a mini HDMI to HDMI adapter or use the serial port to install a Linux distribution like the Orange Pi using an FTDI cable from another computer.

 All technical information is available on the official page here.